atsign-foundation/at_widgets/at_follows_flutter/README.md

 # at_follows_flutter

 ### Introduction
-A Flutter plugin project that provides a basic social "follows" functionality for @‎signs.
-Provides a list of followers and following for @‎signs with the option to unfollow them.
-It also provides services to follow, unfollow, remove from follwers list, list of followers, and list of following.
+A Flutter plugin that provides a basic social "follows" functionality for @‎signs.
+This plugin provides a list of followers and following for @‎signs with the option to unfollow them.

+##Features
+Asides providing the list of followers and following, this plugin:

+- Provides services to follow and unfollow.
+- Remove contact from followers list, manage list of followers, and list of following.

 ## Get Started

-Initially to get a basic overview of the @protocol packages, You must read the [atsign docs](https://atsign.dev/docs/overview/).
+To get a basic overview of the @protocol and it's packages.
+Please visit the [atsign docs](https://atsign.dev/docs/overview/).

-> To use this package you must be having a basic setup, Follow here to [get started](https://atsign.dev/docs/get-started/setup-your-env/).
+> To use this package you must be have a basic setup of the @platform/at_app.
+Follow here to [get started](https://atsign.dev/docs/get-started/setup-your-env/).

 ### Android
-Add the following permissions to AndroidManifest.xml
+Add the following permissions to AndroidManifest.xml:

 ```xml
 <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"/>